 2021 is coming, and most experts predict it to be even more troubling for businesses.
 As a marketer, you understand the need to adjust your projects to a new, post-COVID reality.
 And no matter how experienced and skillful you are, this reality requires some alternative knowledge and skills to control everything and succeed.

 In this article, you’ll find five soft skills for every marketer to master in 2021 for even better work on projects.

-When it comes to working with a group of people from different departments, transparency is key to gaining trust and respect.
-Your staff needs to understand what happens in the company and what CEOs or heads of departments plan to do next.
+When working with a group of people from different departments, transparency is key to gaining trust and respect.
+Your staff needs to understand what happens in the company and what CEOs or departments plan to do next.

 Honest communications across all departments will help everyone focus on the shared goal and find the best marketing strategies for its implementation.

 Transparency is also about your ability to accept personal flaws as a marketer and start working on your growth as a specialist.
 It can encourage a learning culture within your department and facilitate your team members’ upskilling too.